convotgl/CS203A2/README.md

 404 Not Found Error: Ensure the backend server is running and the route URLs are correct. <br/>
 Invalid API Key or Token: Verify that your Trello API key and token are correct and have the necessary permissions. <br/>
 Network Issues: Ensure there are no network issues or firewalls blocking the requests.
+Application Run Issues: Make sure you are running Command Prompt in administrator mode.